HOW TO IMPORT A SHAPEFILE INTO EXCEL 3D MAPS?

-Did you just download a Shapefile?
-Or did you just order a Shapefile from the Spotzi database and do you want to import these shapfiles into Excel 3D Maps?
+Did you just download a Shapefile or did you export a shapefile from Spotzi Studio and do you want to import these shapefiles into Excel 3D Maps?
 Read the following instruction:

 - Open the CSV of your data first.